leon4rd/test/README.md

-## How many tickles does it take to tickle an octopus?
-Ten-tickles!
+## I tried to milk a cow today, but was unsuccessful.
+Udder failure.